c-sanders/BoostAndQtThreads/README.md

 	> ./configure --with-boost=/home/foo/local/boost_1_74_0 QT_DIR=/home/foo/Qt-5.15.1

-The `AX_HAVE_QT` macro needs to ascertain if and where, a valid installation of version 5 of the Qt library is installed. and then set the value of the `QT_DIR` variable accordingly - itself.
-A user of the `configure` script cannot circumvent this process by trying to set this variable themselves.
+The `AX_HAVE_QT` macro needs to ascertain if and where, a valid installation of version 5 of the Qt library is installed.
+If an installation is found, then the macro should set the value of the `QT_DIR` variable to the name of the directory within which the installation was found.
+A user of the `configure` script should not attempt to circumvent this process by trying to set this variable themselves.

 How to write a Makefile rule which is capable of building Qt moc files.